Japan is a place of four seasons (sometimes all in one day!), each offering vastly different experiences.

 When is the Best Weather in Japan?

-It’s also the season where the harder food festivals kick off, or dishes using autumnal produce (persimmons and sweet potato, for instance) come to the fore.
+It’s also the season when the harder food festivals kick off, and dishes using autumnal produce (like persimmons and sweet potatoes) come to the fore.

 Tip: Culinary tours in cities such as food-lovers' Osaka, or seeking out food festivals will yield delicious rewards in autumn!